Mumpsvax Side Effects

 - unusual tiredness or weakness (sudden and severe)

-If any of the following side effects occur while taking mumps virus vaccine, check with your doctor or nurse as soon as possible:Rare
+Check with your doctor as soon as possible if any of the following side effects occur while taking mumps virus vaccine:Rare

 - Bruising or purple spots on skin

 - pain, tenderness, or swelling in testicles and scrotum (in adolescent boys and men)